 Starting the magazine gave Araminta some clear focus and motivation during her early months in recovery.
 The reception it received as people read it was incredible.
 After only two copies, a company in London picked it up and offered Araminta a job as content editor for their own business.
 She had been able to use it as a CV to display her own talents and aptitudes.
 This success almost meant the end for Pipe Down as she thought she had come as far as she could with the magazine on her own and the funding that she had secured was about to run out.
 However the universe, it seemed, had other plans.

-Using the magazine as a platform for people in recovery to develop new skills or hone ones they already have, Araminta and Alex have set up creative writing workshops in prisons and drug service centres teaching others like themselves new ways to express themselves, communicate and work in a group.
+Using the magazine as a platform for people in recovery to develop new skills or hone ones they already have, Araminta and the Pipe Down Team have set up creative writing workshops in prisons and drug service centres teaching others like themselves new ways to express themselves, communicate and work in a group.
 Their ambition is to grow this so that Pipe Down is able to offer these people lessons and insight not only in creative writing, but also running a business, managing social media and facilitating creative writing groups around the country.
 They hope to be able to start employing people who have engaged with Pipe Down whilst in early recovery to develop and grow their model nationwide.
 They also hope to partner with other businesses who, seeing the work these people have done whilst engaging with the magazine, will then take them on and employ them in their own companies.
-Therefore Pipe Down becomes a CV, not only for Araminta and Alex, but for everyone involved.
+Therefore Pipe Down becomes a CV, not only for Araminta, but for everyone involved.